 Features and Functions

 Higher-end models like the KILO2400BDX (MSRP: €959) offer additional features, such as integration with Kestrel weather stations.
 This enables ballistic calculations beyond the standard limit by unlocking the Applied Ballistics Elite performance [8].
-For versatility, the app supports multiple weapon profiles, including different calibers, muzzleloaders, and even crossbows [12].
+For versatility, the app supports multiple weapon profiles, including various calibers, muzzleloaders, and even crossbows [12].
 Since May 2024, it is also possible to export and import profiles via QR code [7].

 Pros and Cons